JoeSchmuck/Multi-Report/README.md

 # Script for FreeNAS/TrueNAS Core & Scale

 # NOTE: Versions 3.1 and 3.11 failed during updates.
-Use veriosn 3.12.
+Use version 3.12.

 New in Version 3.12